 Gene: A segment of DNA that contains instructions for the development of a person’s physical traits and control of the processes in the body.
-Genes are the basic units of heredity and can be passed down from parent to offspring.
+The gene is the basic unit of heredity and can be passed from parent to child.

-Hysteroscope: A device that is used to look inside the uterus and to do procedures.
+Hysteroscope: A thin, lighted telescope that is used to look inside the uterus and do procedures.

-Lynch Syndrome: A genetic condition that increases a person’s risk of several types of cancer, including colon cancer, ovarian cancer, and endometrial cancer.
+Lynch Syndrome: Genetic condition that increases a person’s risk of cancer of the colon, rectum, ovary, uterus, pancreas, and bile duct.

 Metastasize: Spreading of cancer to other parts of the body.

-Mutation: A permanent change in a gene that can be passed on from parent to child.
+Mutation: A change in a gene that can be passed from parent to child.

 Stage: Stage can refer to the size of a tumor and the extent (if any) to which the disease has spread.

-Transvaginal Ultrasound: A type of ultrasound in which a device specially designed to be placed in the vagina is used.
+Transvaginal Ultrasound Exam: A type of ultrasound in which the device is placed in your vagina.

-Tumor: Growth or lump made up of cells.
+Tumor: A growth or lump made up of cells.